TABLETOP EXERCISE

 INSIGHT:

-Gain insight into many of the risks faced within your enterprise by identifying shortcomings in your existing security program.
+Gain insight into many of the current risks within your enterprise by identifying shortcomings in your existing security program.

 EFFICACY:

-Prioritize the biggest threats to the organization and strategically plan the necessary roadmap to safeguard your organization.
+Prioritize the biggest threats to the organization and strategically plan a roadmap to better safeguard your organization.

 PROACTIVITY:

-Reduce the impact and likelihood of a successful breach and data exfiltration through testing and securing of your organization.
+Reduce the impact and likelihood of a successful breach and data exfiltration by testing and securing of your organization.

 COMPLIANCE: